Last Updated on: September 18, 2023

 So, what is lifestyle inflation?

-Lifestyle inflation as a phenomenon when someone increases their spending habits proportional to an increase in their salary.
+Lifestyle inflation is a phenomenon when someone increases their spending habits proportional to an increase in their salary.

 Here is an example: an employee earning a salary of P15,000 got promoted.
 Along with the promotion comes a salary increase.
 He now earns P23,000.
 That is a P8,000 increase!
 But what would he do with that “excess salary”?
 Will he save it?
 Invest it?
 Or somehow find something to spend it on?
 Sadly, many employees would mindlessly choose the third option.

 *for simplicity, we will not consider the annual inflation rate, income tax, and other deductibles.

-So he bought a brand new cellphone in installments for P2,000/month for 24 months, enrolled in a gym for P2,000/month, rode more in Grab, added P2,000/month in transportation costs, and went out more often, spending P2,500/month.
-All these added indulgences in your life because somehow, you can now afford them.
+So he bought a brand new cellphone in installments for P2,000/month for 24 months, enrolled in a gym for P2,000/month, rode more in Grab, added P2,000/month in transportation costs, and went out more often, spent P2,500/month.
+All these added indulgences in your life because, somehow, you can now afford them.

 But with the increase of P8,000, he somehow managed to spend P8,500, putting him in a P500 deficit.
 Can you see the danger?